-While England is battling the weight of history, the Azzurri are progressing at Euro 2012 despite Italian soccer being immersed in police investigations.
-It's not unfamiliar territory for the Italians, who won the 2006 World Cup after a domestic soccer scandal.
+While England is battling the weight of history, the Azzurri are progressing at Euro 2012 despite Italian football being immersed in police investigations.
+It's not unfamiliar territory for the Italians, who won the 2006 World Cup after a domestic footballing scandal.

-Defender Leonardo Bonucci remains on the squad despite being investigated for allegedly helping fix matches while he played for Bari in Serie B in 2009-10.
+Defender Leonardo Bonucci remains in the squad despite being investigated for allegedly helping fix matches while he played for Bari in Serie B in 2009-10.

-Keeping the Euro 2012 run going is helping to restore some pride in Italian soccer, though the side plays down the trouble back home.
+Keeping the Euro 2012 run going is helping to restore some pride in Italian football, though the side plays down the trouble back home.

 ''We don't really take it as extra motivation - this team always has great professionals and great players,'' midfielder Daniele De Rossi said. ''It's just a characteristic that Italians carry.
 Overcoming difficulties is in our DNA.''